lhr-solar/BPS/Docs/source/Overview/design-overview.rst

 Each minion board can evaluate up to 12 modules and 16 temperature sensors.

-Two display boards are present, one on the dashboard and one for the BPS.
-The BPS Display board is separate from the dashboard to keep it independent from all other systems while debugging.

 The BPS will also power the fans in the battery box.

 .. figure:: ../_static/system_overview.png